LeeCampbell/IntroToRx/content/02_KeyTypes.md

 OnNext returning
 ```

-This tells us that the call to our observer's `OnCompleted` happened before a call in progress to `OnNext` occurred.
+This tells us that the call to our observer's `OnCompleted` happened before a call in progress to `OnNext` returned.
 It didn't take multiple threads to make this occur.
 It happened because the code in `OnNext` decides whether it wants to keep receiving events, and when it wants to stop, it immediately calls the `GoUntilStopped` object's `Stop` method.
 There's nothing wrong with that—observers are allowed to make outbound calls to other objects inside `OnNext`, and it's actually quite common for an observer to inspect an incoming event and decide that it wants to stop.

 The problem is in the `GoUntilStopped.Stop` method.
 This calls `OnCompleted` but it makes no attempt to determine whether a call to `OnNext` is in progress.

 This can be a surprisingly tricky problem to solve.
-Suppose `GoUntilStopped` _did_ detect that.
+Suppose `GoUntilStopped` _did_ detect that there was a call in progress to `OnNext`.
 What then?
 In the multithreaded case, we could have solved this by using `lock` or some other synchronization primitive to ensure that calls into the observer happened one at at time, but that won't work here: the call to `Stop` has happened on _the same thread_ that called `OnNext`.
+The call stack will look something like this at the moment where `Stop` has been called and it wants to call `OnCompleted`:

+* `GoUntilStopped.Go`
+  * `MyObserver.OnNext`
+    * `GoUntilStopped.Stop`

-We need to wait for `OnNext` to return, but it can't return until we return from `Stop`.
+ Our `GoUntilStopped.Stop` method needs to wait for `OnNext` to return before calling `OnCompleted`.
+But notice that the `OnNext` method can't return until our `Stop` method returns.
+We've managed to create a deadlock with single-threaded code!

 In this case it's not all that hard to fix: we could modify `Stop` so it just sets the `running` field to `false`, and then move the call to `OnComplete` into the `Go` method, after the `for` loop.
 But more generally this can be a hard problem to fix, and it's one of the reasons for using the `System.Reactive` library instead of just attempting to implement `IObservable<T>` and `IObserver<T>` directly.
 Rx has general purpose mechanisms for solving exactly this kind of problem.
 (We'll see these when we look at [Scheduling](15_SchedulingAndThreading.md).)
 Moreover, all of the implementations Rx provides take advantage of these mechanisms for you.
 If you're using Rx by composing its built-in operators in a declarative way, you never have to think about these rules, because all of Rx's operators obey the rules.

-So as long as you're using Rx to build the observable sources you need, you get to depend on these rules in your callbacks that receive the events, but it's Rx's problem to keep to the rules.
+So as long as you're using Rx to build the observable sources you need, you get to depend on these rules in your callbacks that receive the events, but it's mostly Rx's problem to keep to the rules.
+So the main effect of these rules is that it makes life simpler for code that consumes events.

 These rules are sometimes expressed as a _grammar_.
 For example, consider this regular expression: